 If your students need a challenge, set out a mix of uppercase and lowercase cards.
 Make sure the person calling out the letters specifies whether the person finding the cards should “smash” an uppercase letter or a lowercase letter.

-I hope that you and your students enjoy these frog letter activities!
-You can grab your Frog Upper and Lowercase Letter Cards by clicking the yellow button at the bottom of this post.
+Are you ready to enjoy these frog letter activities with your students?
+You can get a free copy of these Frog Uppercase and Lowercase Letter Activities by clicking the large, yellow download button at the end of the post!